PaLaMuNDeR/algorithms/README.md

 ## 113 - Group Anagrams
 Write a function that takes in an array of strings and returns a list of groups of anagrams.
 Anagrams are strings made up of exactly the same letters, where order doesn't matter.
 For example, "cinema" and "iceman" are anagrams; similarly, "foo" and "ofo" are anagrams.
 Note that the groups of anagrams don't need to be ordered in any particular way.
 Sample input: ["yo", "act", "flop", "tac", "cat", "oy", "olfp"] Sample output: [["yo", "oy"], ["flop", "olfp"], ["act", "tac", "cat"]]

+## 114 - Longest Substring Without Duplication
+Write a function that takes in a string and that returns its longest substring without duplicate characters.
+Assume that there will only be one longest substring without duplication.
+Sample input: "clementisacap" Sample output: "mentisac"